nataliegnelson/P4/content/home/apply.md

 +++

 **Applications are due by 11:59 PM on February 15, 2021.** The following applications materials should be submitted via the [Application Form](https://forms.gle/61y4FRgjF1NMtfhC7).
-The application includes optional questions on demographics, as well as contact information for a reference.
+The application includes optional questions on demographics, as well as a request for contact information for a professional reference.
 The reference should be a faculty member or professional who knows you through academic and/or professional interactions and can speak to your potential and career ambitions.
 Additionally, you will need to submit a single PDF with the name **lastname_firstname.pdf** that includes the following:

 * **Statement of interest**: The statement of interest should summarize your perspective on the use of data analytics in food animal production, motivation for applying to the program and career goals (short- and long-term).
 Limited to 1 single spaced page with 12-pt font and 1" margins.
-Most competitive applicants will have written one full page; short statements (e.g. one paragraph) usually review poorly.
+Most competitive applicants will have written one full page; applicants who submit short statements (e.g. one paragraph) usually are not invited for an interview.
 * **Resume**: Limited to 1 single spaced page with 12-pt Times New Roman font and 1" margins.
 * **A 5-10 sentence response to the question**: What is the statistical method you most enjoyed learning about and why?